Skip to content

 Introduction

-C Minor 6th chord on the piano
+The C Minor 6th chord in root position on a piano keyboard, notes C, Eb, G, A.

 The C Minor 6th chord is a four-note chord made up of C, E♭, G, and A. It is built from a root, minor third, perfect fifth, and major sixth.